 - Information provided by CRAs

-A credit scoring system helps us lend responsibly as it considers information from these sources, to make an overall assessment of your application
+A credit scoring system helps us lend responsibly as it considers information from these sources, to make an overall assessment of your application.

 You have the right to ask that the decision is not made based solely using a credit scoring system.

-How we monitor your personal information
+How we monitor your personal data

 This means any listening to, recording of, viewing of, intercepting of, or taking and keeping records (as the case may be) of calls, email, text messages, social media messages and other communications.